-- Description of the monitoring programs; - Description of mitigation efforts undertaken in the previous year; - Monitoring locations; - Instrumentation; - Weather conditions during sample collection; - Time and duration of monitoring, including dates; - Partisol sampler inspection reports; - Relevant standards/guidelines; - Results of monitoring (raw and averaged as appropriate for comparison to standards); - Comparison of results to FEIS; - Emission tracking data for greenhouse gases based on annual fuel consumption, composition, and AP-42 emission factors; - Comparison of results to relevant standards, analysis of annual and year-over-year trends, and comparison to estimates in EIA dispersion modeling; - Discussion of results, including possible reasons for non-compliance with standards; - Community concerns surrounding the haul road dust and the effectiveness of mitigation strategies will be reported and evaluated.
+- Description of the monitoring programs; - Description of mitigation efforts undertaken in the previous year; - Monitoring locations; - Instrumentation; - Weather conditions during sample collection; - Time and duration of monitoring, including dates; - Partisol sampler inspection reports; - Relevant standards/guidelines; - Results of monitoring (raw and averaged as appropriate for comparison to standards); - Comparison of results to FEIS; - Emission tracking data for greenhouse gases based on annual fuel consumption, composition, and AP-42 emission factors; - Comparison of results to relevant standards, analysis of annual and year-over-year trends, and comparison to estimates in EIA dispersion modeling; - Discussion of results, including possible reasons for non-compliance with standards; - A summary of community concerns related to haul road dust; - Community concerns surrounding the haul road dust and the effectiveness of mitigation strategies will be reported and evaluated.
 If these concerns warrant additional measures, Agnico will consider enhanced monitoring of haul road dust; and - Mitigation measures for reducing non-compliance incidents in the future.